binello7/master-thesis/README.md

 # Master thesis
 This repository contains all of the material relevant for my Master Thesis (November 2017 - March 2018).
-To download the final report, slides used for the presentations, etc. go down to [Download](#Download)
+To download the final report, slides used for the presentations, etc. go down to [Downloads](#Downloads)

 ## Description
 **Development of an Overland Flow Model Emulator**